HiSpec: Hierarchical Speculative Decoding for LLMs: Hierarchical Speculative Decoding ( )

 \subsection{Balancing Intermediate and Full-Model Verification}

-Despite the advantages of intermediate verification, target verification is crucial to produce outputs consistent with vanilla auto-regressive decoding.
+Despite the advantages of intermediate verification, target verification is crucial to ensure that the generated output response is consistent with what is otherwise produced by the target model during with vanilla auto-regressive decoding.
 This is because the accuracy of the intermediate verifier is still lower than the target model and it is possible that a token \textit{tentatively accepted} by the intermediate verifier would be eventually rejected by the target.
 Target verification ensures that such tokens are discarded and the correct ones are regenerated.
 However, frequent target verification is compute-intensive, slow, and reduces throughput, whereas doing it too infrequently introduces high penalty even if one of the tokens in the tentatively accepted sequence is incorrect, because the entire sequence of tokens following this incorrect token (including itself) is flushed.
-The probability of this increases with the number of tentatively accepted tokens that are not yet verified by the target.
+The probability of this increases with the number of tentatively accepted tokens awaiting target verification.

 To retain the accuracy benefits without lowering throughput, \ours{} performs multiple rounds of intermediate verification before invoking the target verification.
 However, naively invoking target verification every few rounds is sub-optimal because the number of tokens tentatively accepted by the intermediate verifier can vary.
 Instead, \ours{} employs a dynamic policy that accumulates a sufficient number of tentatively accepted tokens before proceeding with target verification.
 By default, \ours{} waits until at least four tokens have been tentatively accepted (please see Section~\ref{sec:ablation_study} for more details).
 Nonetheless, the intermediate verifier leads to higher token acceptance rates than baseline single-layer speculation methods at the same draft layer.
 For example, our studies with the Llama2-70B model on the ShareGPT benchmark shows that the average token acceptance rate is only 39.7\% when using up to Layer-10 as the draft. \ours{} increases the average token acceptance rate to 58.1\% (46\% improvement) by employing an intermediate verifier that uses up to Layer-20.